 - Invisible disabilities must be accommodated in parity with physical disabilities.

 Professional legal and medical services

-- Certified ADA advocates can practice in any state.
+- ADA advocates can practice in any state.
 Many lawyers practice law where they are members of the Bar but then use their ADA advocacy in other states where they are needed.

 - Did it feel like you went to court but did not get heard, did not have access, felt like the entire system was rigged against you?
 If you don’t have equal access pre-arranged through court administration, this is how court can feel.
-Once you have a certified ADA advocate, these feelings are eased because increasing communication in the court’s makes the process fair.
+Once you have an ADA advocate, these feelings are eased because increasing communication in the court’s makes the process fair.